Crafting ‘The District at Beltline’ in Calgary with Lifescape

 Our client, Spear Street Capital, wanted to revitalize the former IBM Corporate Park in Calgary and create a new experientially-focused destination called, ‘The District at Beltline‘.
-We created street-to-street activation and incorporated new food experiences, a network of laneways and a courtyard around three existing buildings.
+We created street-to-street activation and incorporated new food experiences, a network of laneways, and a courtyard around three existing buildings.
 We crafted the site to meet the evolving neighbourhood, attract high-end tenants, and increase foot traffic beyond 9-to-5.

 This suburban, office-style campus lacked a strong identity.
 The challenge was to create more urban vibrancy and enhance the reasons for people to come and linger, whether on foot or by bicycle, and create a destination in the Beltline.
 Rather than enclosing the outdoor space entirely, we developed an animated, ground-plane network of interdependent uses for inside and outside spaces that would feel comfortable year round.
 This juxtaposition encourages the collision of workplaces with third spaces, as well as cultural and food uses, to create vibrancy.

 VP Development, Spear Street Capital

 Transforming a city block and reshaping a neighborhood’s future begins at a human scale — the urban experience thrives at the ground level and with face-to-face interaction.
 Ideas from our Lifescape™ studio intending to enhance urban environments by creating holistic ground-level programming and dynamic space planning.
 This approach to place-making optimizes space design to foster memorable human experiences.